russellmcc/basspre-mm2/readme.md

 WARNING - currently untested!

-This is a bass pre-amp meant for internal use in active basses with humbucker inputs.
+This is an open-source bass pre-amp meant for internal use in active basses with humbucker inputs.
 The circuit is a tribute to the classic 2-band pre-amp used in the original MusicMan Stingray, with a few modifications.

+Board layout and schematic files are in EAGLE format, while the simulations are done in LT-SPICE.

 The pre-amp has a buffered input to maintain very low thermal noise, it uses a rail-splitter IC instead of a resistor divider to ensure clean tone with very low power, and the voicing is modified to be less treble-heavy to ensure low EM interference.